The notorious IR35 legislation takes its name from a 1999 Inland Revenue press release, ‘Countering Avoidance in the Provision of Personal Services’.

 Its aim was to ensure that individuals did not leave permanent jobs only to continue working in a similar way, but via limited companies (intermediaries) to save tax.

-Contractors working via limited companies are not liable to pay national insurance (NICs) on their income – resulting in a revenue loss to the Treasury.
+Contractors working via limited companies don’t pay national insurance (NICs) on their dividend income – resulting in a revenue loss to the Treasury.

 The IR35 rules became law via the Finance Act 2000 (Schedule 12).

 You can read more about how IR35 came into force in our history of IR35 guide.

 IR35 was invented to clamp down on the widespread use of personal service companies by individuals who would otherwise be classed as ’employees’ according to their work practices.

 Employees pay NICs on their salaries, and employers’ NICs are also payable.
 If a limited company contractor takes a modest salary and the remainder of his income as dividends, there may be no National Insurance liability at all.

 In order to work out if an individual’s contract is subject to IR35 or not, a complex series of employment status rules exist to determine whether or not a person would be ’employed’ or ‘self-employed’ for tax purposes.